Broker Management and Supervision of Salespersons

 California real estate law requires responsible brokers to supervise the activities of the salespersons associated with the broker's license.
-As of January 1, 2016, all California real estate brokers who are renewing their broker license must complete a three-hour course on the management of real estate offices and the supervision of real estate licensed activities.
+All California real estate brokers who are renewing their broker license must complete a three-hour course on the management of real estate offices and the supervision of real estate licensed activities.
 The required course is to re-enforce the broker's supervisory role as well as remind the broker of the extra duties that come with the responsibility.

 This course will cover three important topics that brokers must be aware of:

 Real estate salespersons who are renewing their license for the second or subsequent time must also take a course in Management and Supervision.
-This can be completed by taking an Eight Hour Survey course that contains the required category or by taking six separate 3-hour courses in each of the required categories (Ethics, Agency, Trust Funds, Fair Housing, Risk Management, and Management and Supervision).
+This can be completed by taking a Nine Hour Survey course that contains the required category or by taking seven separate 3-hour courses in each of the required categories (Ethics, Agency, Trust Funds, Fair Housing, Risk Management, Implicit Bias, and Management and Supervision).

 Course fees consist of the initial enrollment fee.
 There are no additional fees charged to students.